Talking about our financial troubles is taboo in this society.

-We are more willing to talk about our sex lives than our money troubles.
+In fact, we are more willing to talk about our sex lives than our money troubles.

 And as long as no one will talk about money troubles outside of a lawyer’s office, each person imagines that they are the only one with this sort of problem.

-They imagine that they will have to justify their situation to the bankruptcy judge in order to get a discharge.
+Further, they imagine that they will have to justify their situation to the bankruptcy judge in order to get a discharge.
 They see themselves alone and exposed.

-The profit in cultivating shame
+There’s profit in cultivating shame

 The cult of silence may be why the debt settlement/debt management businesses do so well.